 These above-mentioned scopes are the best spotting scopes under 100 dollars.
-They are a valuable choice not only in terms of money but on the bases of performance and quality as well and are all among the most high-rates spotting scopes on the internet.
+They are a valuable choice not only in terms of money but on the basis of performance and quality as well and are all among the most high-rate spotting scopes on the internet.

 You can choose either one of them based on all the features discussed at the beginning of the article that affect the performance of the scope.
 They are all important to consider so to choose the best one for you.